griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/08_vectorized_docs.md

 ### Gather URLs

 The relevant ShotGrid API documentation is available split over six web pages.
-The first is a general api reference page, and the rest are in their "cookbook".
+The first is a general API reference page, and the rest are in their "cookbook".
 We'll create a list of these.

 Add the following lines after creating the query engine.